RonenNess/Iguina/readme.md

 ### `TextInputCommands[] GetTextInputCommands();`

 Similar to `GetTextInput`, but handle special typing command, such as line break, delete, backspace, home, end, etc.

+### `KeyboardInteractions?
+GetKeyboardInteraction();`

+Return keyboard-based interactions, like arrow keys pressing and toggling with space / enter.

 # Writing Stylesheets